 Bathroom: The family bathroom has a shower unit with electric shower; hand basin; w.c. and towel rail.
 There is a separate cloakroom too with basin and w.c.

 Garden: A deer fence surrounds Heather Brae and Tarmachan (the owner's house on the same plot of land).
 There is no separate fence between the two buildings.
-There is a 2ft gravel path round the house, decking area and a planned lawn area (recently completed in 2019, so not yet grown); and a further area with trees, shrubs and herbs.
+There is a 2ft gravel path round the house, decking area, outdoor table with bench seats and a lawn area, and a further area with trees, shrubs and herbs.

 Heating: There are slimline electric heaters in all of the rooms and heated towel rails in both the bathroom and the toilet.
 Heather Brae has solar panels and a wood burning stove in the living area.